M3DV/AlignShift/README.md

-# AlignShift
+# DeepLesion Codebase for Universal Lesion Detection

+This repository contains the codebase for our 2 papers A3D (MICCAI'21) and AlignShift (MICCAI'20), which achieves *state-of-the-art* performance on DeepLesion for universal lesion detection.

-**NEW**: Code for our new MICCAI'21 paper "Asymmetric 3D Context Fusion for Universal Lesion Detection" will also be pushed to this repository soon.
+* Asymmetric 3D Context Fusion for Universal Lesion Detection ([MICCAI'21](https://arxiv.org/abs/2109.08684))

-*AlignShift*: Bridging the Gap of Imaging Thickness in 3D Anisotropic Volumes ([MICCAI'20, early accepted](https://arxiv.org/abs/2005.01969))
+* *AlignShift*: Bridging the Gap of Imaging Thickness in 3D Anisotropic Volumes ([MICCAI'20](https://arxiv.org/abs/2005.01969), early accepted)

-## Key contributions

-* *AlignShift* aims at a **plug-and-play replacement** of standard 3D convolution for 3D medical images, which enables 2D-to-3D pretraining as [ACS Convolutions](https://github.com/M3DV/ACSConv/).
-It converts theoretically any 2D pretrained network into thickness-aware 3D network.
-* *AlignShift*  bridges the performance gap between thin- and thick-slice volumes by a unified framework.
-Remarkably, the *AlignShift*-converted networks behave like 3D for the thin-slice, nevertheless degenerate to 2D for the thick-slice adaptively.
-* Without whistles and bells, we outperform previous state of the art by considerable margins on large-scale DeepLesion benchmark for universal lesion detection.

 ## Code structure

-* ``alignshift``
+* ``nn``
-  the core implementation of AlignShift convolution and TSM convolution, including the operators, models, and 2D-to-3D/AlignShift/TSM model converters.
+  The core implementation of AlignShift convolution and TSM convolution, including the operators, models, and 2D-to-3D/AlignShift/TSM model converters.
-  * ``operators``: include AlignShiftConv, TSMConv, A3DConv.
+  * ``operators``: A3DConv, AlignShiftConv, TSMConv.
   * ``converters.py``: include converters which convert 2D models to 3DConv/AlignShiftConv/TSMConv/A3DConv counterparts.
   * ``models``: Native AlignShift/TSM/A3DConv models.
 * ``deeplesion``
-  the experiment code is base on [mmdetection](https://github.com/open-mmlab/mmdetection) ,this directory consists of compounents used in mmdetection.
+  The experiment code is based on [mmdetection](https://github.com/open-mmlab/mmdetection), this directory consists of compounents used in mmdetection.
-* ``mmdet``
+* ``mmdet``: a duplication of [mmdetection](https://github.com/open-mmlab/mmdetection) with our new models registered.

 ## Installation

  * git clone this repository